Electronic Money Institution (EMI) – License, Definition, Software

 • Direct debit or credit transfers

-• Money remittance
+• Money transfers

-• Payment account cash withdrawals and depositing
+• Payment account cash withdrawals and deposits

 • Providing account information